AbhayChandel13/AbhayChandel13/README.md

 <!-- ![visitors](https://visitor-badge.glitch.me/badge?$page_id=page.id) -->
 <!---
 AbhayChandel13/AbhayChandel13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a fast look at your changes .
+You can click the Preview link to take a look at your changes .
 --->
+Ki